Your Toddler's Potty Plan

 Note: the last session (March 2019) of this course sold out in 45 minutes!
-To make sure you don’t miss the next enrollment period, we strongly recommend that you sign up for the waitlist if you want to join us in the next session.
+To make sure you don’t miss the next enrollment period, we strongly recommend that you ENROLL PROMPTLY if you want to join us.

 Here's Everything You Need to Know: